 Shrink Wrapped Soap Labels

-If you want your soap to be completely protected from dirt, fingers, and scratches, shrink wrapping may be the way to go for you.
+On the other hand, if you want your soap to be completely protected from dirt, fingers, and scratches, shrink wrapping may be the best way to go.

 The advantage of shrink wrap is that it's a nice, clean, well-protected covering for your soap.
-The disadvantages are that unless you leave a part of the label open, you can't smell it.Continue to 4 of 8 below.
+The disadvantage is that unless you leave a part of the label open, you can't smell it.Continue to 4 of 8 below.

 04 of 08